-- Easy Read advice on rapid lateral flow testing kits. - How to self-isolate for 10 days at home. - Different types of COVID testing. - Q&A on COVID by Public Health Director David Regan.
+- Easy Read advice on rapid lateral flow testing kits - How to self-isolate for 10 days at home - Different types of COVID-19 testing - Q&A on COVID-19 by Public Health Director David Regan.

-A third of 18-49s in GM have had a COVID jab.
-Almost all over-70s have had both jabs, while three quarters of 50-69s have had at least one vaccine.
-Weekly admissions to hospitals for COVID doubled to 19 this week while patients diagnosed with the virus in hospital fell.
+A third of 18-49s in GM have had a COVID-19 jab.
+Almost all over-70s have had both jabs, while three-quarters of 50-69s have had at least one inoculation.
+Weekly admissions to hospitals for COVID-19 doubled to 19 this week, while patients diagnosed with the disease in hospital fell.
 The number in intensive care fell for the fifth consecutive week.

-Manchester City Council @ManCityCouncil Everyone can now get a free rapid Covid test 😁
+Manchester City Council Ø

+Everyone can now get a free rapid Covid test 🔿

-Results show up in just 30 minutes 👸
+Results show up in just 30 minutes